hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

 ==============================================

-In this procedure, you will use a Docker Compose file that creates a new application development environment with five validator nodes.
+In this procedure, you will use a Docker Compose file that creates a new application development environment with five validator nodes and four transaction processors (Settings, IntegerKey, XO, and PoET Validator Registry).

 Prerequisites
 -------------